Shrayas1497/liveWeatherApp/README.md

 # liveWeatherApp

-# Note: the tempature is given by the api not personally so donot panic !!
+# Note: -> the tempature is given by the api not personally so donot panic !!

 # for  starting backend server :->
 step 1.   copy or download the repo

-step 2. npm install
+step 2. npm install ( only once for first time)

 step 3 .node index.js